anas1412/tools/README.md

 some tools i made

-Make sure python is installed on your system and added to system envirnoment variables
+Make sure python is installed on your system and added to system envirnoment variables Download and extract "ffmpeg.exe" and add it to the tool folder you want to use

 ## MP4/Webm Usage:

-Download and extract "ffmpeg.exe" and add it to the webm-mp4-converter folder

 ```python mp4-to-webm.py <input_file> [<input_file> ...]```